scheide/metabase-embedding/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Update Dashboard Embedding Data
+## Updating Dashboard Embedding Payload

 Update `page.tsx` with your dashboard payload.
 You can see it on the embedding page.